Greetings from our founder

 Completed sustainability steps

-- We have moved our production to the European Union.
+- We have moved our entire production to the European Union in 2022.
 The factory we have partnered up with is a family-run company located in Guimarães, Portugal.

-- We have committed to using only recycled, regenerated, natural and sustainable fabrics and other materials in our entire collection.
+- We have committed to using only recycled, regenerated, natural and sustainable fabrics and other materials in our entire production.

 - We have launched #liljapicking, our challenge to activate our customers in taking care of their local nature.

 - We have left out all unnecessary packaging materials.
-We don’t send paper packing lists, return forms, discount cards. etc. with our packaging.
+We don’t send paper packing lists, return forms or anything unnecessary with our packaging.

 - Our paper hang tags are single-paged and only for product information, not for branding.